The United Nations hosted an event to soft launch the International Year of Cooperatives (IYC) on 9 July.

 National apexes, along with regional ICA offices, intend to use the year to raise awareness about co-operatives.
 Some of these plans were highlighted during the meeting.

-“The Asia Pacific region is a vibrant hub for co-operatives, with over 500 million members spread across most of the countries and business sector,” pointed out Dr Chandrapal Singh Yadav, the president of ICA Asia and Pacific.
-“Let us seize this momentum to celebrate and amplify the co-operative spirit that brings us together and build a better world for all,” he added.
+“The Asia Pacific region is a vibrant hub for co-operatives, with over 500 million members spread across most of the countries and business sector,” said Dr Chandrapal Singh Yadav, president of ICA Asia and Pacific.
+“Let us seize this momentum to celebrate and amplify the co-operative spirit that brings us together and build a better world for all.”

 The Indian Farmers Fertiliser Cooperative (Iffco) is the host of the November ICA Global Conference in New Delhi.
-Iffco’s president, Dileep Sanghani, revealed that the Indian Ministry of Co-operation will be working with all co-operative apexes in the country to promote the IYC.
+Iffco’s president, Dileep Sanghani, told delegates the Indian Ministry of Co-operation will work with all co-operative apexes in the country to promote the IYC.
 He also issued an invitation to all to attend the ICA Global Conference in New Delhi in November.

 “In the Americas, we will be entering into a dialogue with all stakeholders in the social economy to multiply our efforts,” said Graciela Fernández, president of the Cooperativas de las Américas.